 - Hard puzzles are a fun challenge

-- Fun graphic style which really fits the game
+- Fun graphics style which really fits the game

 - A lot of the levels seem to straight-forward (This is being fixed with the upcoming Timeline update)